brema76/COVID_keywords/README.md

-# COVID_keywords
+AGCOM Data Science Task Force

-hashtags, keywords and phrases related to COVID-19
+hashtags, keywords and phrases used for filtering contents related to COVID-19 in the research focus: The public debate on social media